WBTZ: 99.9 The Buzz

 In July 1996 George F. Bissell's daughter Judy became the president of Plattsburgh Broadcasting.
 Under her leadership, "The Buzz" was launched with a modern rock format and the current call sign WBTZ.
 (The call letters WBZZ were on a station in Pittsburgh and unavailable to Plattsburgh Broadcasting.)

 Stephanie "Monkey" Hindley hosted middays and was the Program Director, Picard was on afternoon drive and was the music director, and Jason Steeves took control at night.
 "Frenchy Karl" from Montreal and the outspoken "King James" were also DJ's in the early years.
 Matt Grasso replaced Steeves in late 1997, then in 1998 Kyle Smith joined for morning drive time.
 Grasso then replaced Smith in morning drive during the middle of 1998.
 Chip took the night shift in 2000, with Tommy Boy taking the reins in 2001.
 Then, Ben Wiggins took the night shift in 2002.
 In 2001 Grasso and Hindley swapped shifts until Hindley left the station in late 2002 and Picard disappeared in early 2003.
 Wiggins left to pursue an acting career and was replaced by Johnny Utah.
 Hindley was initially replaced by Brit import Ian Kelly and Kim Napolitano, then shortly after, Pete Powers.
 Picard was replaced by Christine "Electra" Pawlak, until mid-2004 when she left for a job in Philadelphia and was replaced by Mays from WFNX in Boston.
 Picard eventually resurfaced on Montreal sports radio station "The Team 990" (now CKGM).
 Johnny Utah left nights in 2009 and was replaced eventually by Even Steven.
 In September 2011, Devon McGarry became the night DJ.
 He left for WIZN and the syndicated show Alternative Soundcheck took the night spot.

 The Buzz had two specialty music programs airing Sunday nights from 1996 to 2012, "Homebrew" - an hour of local music and "Early Warning" (at one point called "Spinning Unrest") a two-hour new music show.
-"Homebrew" was hosted by a number of Buzz DJs over the years, including Ben Wiggins, DJ Llu, the "Homebrew Crew," and Gadous.
+"Homebrew" was hosted by a number of Buzz DJs over the years, including Ben Wiggins, DJ Llu, the "Homebrew Crew", and Gadous.
 "Early Warning" began in 1996, hosted by Steve Picard until 2003, then Ben Wiggins for 2004, and finally DJ Llu from 2004 to 2012.
 In 2012 both programs were discontinued due to budget cuts.

 The station was a finalist for Radio & Records magazine's 2006 and 2007 Industry Achievement Awards for best Alternative Station for markets 100 and up.
-Other finalists include WKZQ-FM, WJSE, KQXR, KXNA, and WSFM.
+Other finalists included WKZQ-FM, WJSE, KQXR, KXNA, and WSFM.